-Figure 9 plots average bandwidth achieved by 20 connections from each group over a period of 1 hour.
+tions from each group over a period of 1 hour.
 During this one hour period 70 connections from each group were actively sending traffic between a range of minimum and maximum allowable bandwidth (i.e 0.5-1 Mbps for group 1 and 1-2 Mbps for group 2) to the network.
-However, the 40 connections (20 from each group) selected for plotting were accepted at edge to send traffic at the highest possible rate and were actually spraying traffic at that rate (i.e. 1 and 2 Mbps for group 1 and 2 respectively).
-Figure 10 also shows average of 20 connections, but in this case 60 connections from each group were active.
-Obviously, average rate improved slightly in this case.
-What is important to note here is: although we provision and update the core with less capacity than that is needed for maintaining exact core capacity inventory, accepted VPN connections were receiving almost the upper bound capacity.
+However, the 40 connections (20 from each group) selected for plotting were accepted at the edge to send traffic at the highest possible rate and were actually spraying traffic at that rate (i.e. 1 and 2 Mbps for group 1 and 2 respectively).
+Figure 10 also shows the average of 20 connections (from each group), but in this case 60 connections from each group were active.
+Obviously, the average rate improved slightly in this case.
+It is important to note that although we provision and update the core with less capacity than that is needed for maintaining exact core capacity inventory, accepted VPN connections were receiving almost the upper bound capacity.